 Carlo and Arturo Giuliano continued to produce jewels in the style of those created by their father.
 Their ornaments, however, reveal a new interest in softer and more delicate colors and floral forms in keeping with the taste of the time.

 The Jewels of the Giuliano House are Always Signed

 Since 1863 Carlo Giuliano's jewels have been distinguished by the CG monogram in an oval motif, very similar to the one with the two intertwined Cs of the Castellani, as we mentioned above.

 After the death of their father, in 1896 Carlo Joseph and Arturo Giuliano filed a new trademark consisting of the letters C & AG in an oval motif.

 DSF Antique Jewelry has managed to collect several exquisite masterpieces made by the House of Giuliano.

-Check out the baby moonstone enamel gold brooch, and the gold carved carnelian Egyptian revival pendant made by this renowned Jewelry House.
+Check out the diamond moonstone enamel wings brooch, the baby moonstone enamel gold brooch, and the gold carved carnelian Egyptian revival pendant made by this renowned Jewelry House.